NicolaiRidani/django-cms/docs/contributor-guidelines/code-and-project-management/issues.rst

     If you think you have discovered a security issue in our code, please report it privately, by emailing us at security@djangocms.com.
     Please do not raise it in any public forum until we have had a chance to deal with it.

-Except in the case of security matters, of course, you’re welcome to raise issues in any way that suits you - :ref:`using Discourse <https://docs.django-cms.org/en/latest/contributing/development-community.html#development-community>`_, or the :ref:`Slack group <https://docs.django-cms.org/en/latest/contributing/development-community.html#development-community>`_ or in person if you happen to meet another django CMS developer.
+Except in the case of security matters, of course, you’re welcome to raise issues in any way that suits you - `using Discourse`_, or the :ref:`Slack group <https://docs.django-cms.org/en/latest/contributing/development-community.html#development-community>`_ or in person if you happen to meet another django CMS developer.